daya6489/SmartEDA/README.md

 ## Background
 In a quality statistical data analysis the initial step has to be exploratory.
-Exploratory data analysis begins with the univariate exploratory analyis - examining the variable one at a time.
+Exploratory data analysis begins with the univariate exploratory analysis - examining the variable one at a time.
-Next comes bivariate analysis followed by multivariate analyis.
+Next comes bivariate analysis followed by multivariate analysis.
 SmartEDA package helps in getting the complete exploratory data analysis just by running the function instead of writing lengthy r code.

 -----